YADGX/Python_Banking_App/README.md

-# Python Banking App
+# ACME Banking App

+## Project Description
-**This** app allows the user to either Create or to Login to his/her Bank Account with either a Checking or a Savings Account or both.
+**ACME**  Banking App allows the user to either Create or to Login to his/her Bank Account with either a Checking or a Savings Account or both.
-This app is fully functional and provides a simple Bank Account System.
+This app is fully functional and provides a simple Bank Account System. which allows the user to manage their Bank Account, Users can perform transactions such as deposits, withdrawals, and transfers between checking and savings accounts.

 Once the user opens the app he will be asked to either Login, Register or Exit